 University of Durham: MA in Education https://www.dur.ac.uk/education/postgraduate/taught/ma_education/ Contact Dr Julie Rattray email@example.com

 University of Exeter: MA in Education http://www.exeter.ac.uk/postgraduate/taught/education/educationma/ Contact: K.S.J.Walshe@exeter.ac.uk

 University of Glasgow: Conceptual Frameworks in Contemporary Religious Education https://www.gla.ac.uk/schools/education/cpd/cpdforteachers/religiouseducation/conceptualframeworksincontemporaryreligiouseducation/ Contact Dr Leonard Franchi Leonardo.Franchi@glasgow.ac.uk

-Liverpool John Moores University: MA in Advanced Educational Practice: Religious Education Contact Joy Schmack email@example.com
+Liverpool John Moores University: MA Education Practice https://www.ljmu.ac.uk/study/courses/postgraduates/education-practice and if clearly linked to RE, the MA Education https://www.ljmu.ac.uk/study/courses/postgraduates/education Contact Joy Schmack firstname.lastname@example.org

-MA in Leadership in Education: https://www.ljmu.ac.uk/study/courses/postgraduates/leadership-Religious Education Contact Debbie Duncalf D.Duncalf@ljmu.ac.uk
+MA in Leadership in Education https://www.ljmu.ac.uk/study/courses/postgraduates/leadership-in-education Contact Debbie Duncalf D.Duncalf@ljmu.ac.uk

 St Mary’s University, Twickenham, London: MA in Pedagogy https://www.stmarys.ac.uk/postgraduate-courses-london/education-pedagogy-for-teachers Contact: Jane Tozer MAEducation@stmarys.ac.uk